Skip to main content

 • The switch port the module was removed from.

-Sticky MAC whitelist limit reached
+Sticky MAC allow list limit reached

 STP root bridge elected